-The purpose of the British Columbia Patient Safety & Quality Council is to provide advice and make recommendations to the Minister of Health Services on matters related to patient safety and quality of care in all health care sectors, and to bring health system stakeholders together in a collaborative partnership to promote and inform a provincially-coordinated, innovative, and person-centred approach to patient safety and quality improvement in British Columbia.
+The British Columbia Patient Safety & Quality Council builds a foundation of quality, provides advice and makes recommendations to the Minister of Health on matters related to patient safety and quality of care in all health care sectors.
+The Council brings health system stakeholders together in partnership to promote and inform provincially coordinated, innovative, and patient- and family-centred approaches to patient safety and quality in British Columbia.

-Within the context of the strategic goals of the health system for British Columbia, the Council will:
+Within the context of the strategic priorities of the health system for British Columbia, the Council will:

-- Facilitate the building of capability and expertise for patient safety and quality improvement in the BC health system;
+- Facilitate the building of capability and expertise for patient safety and quality in the BC health system;

-- Improve health system transparency and accountability to patients and the public for the safety and quality of care provided in British Columbia.
+- Improve health system transparency and accountability to patients and the public for the safety and quality of care provided in British Columbia; and